cds-hooks/docs/docs/specification/current.md

 If either the card or the suggestion has no `uuid`, the CDS client does not send a notification.

-## Card ignored
+### Card overridden

-If the end-user doesn't interact with the CDS Service's card at all, the card is *ignored*.
-In this case, the CDS Client does not inform the CDS Service of the rejected guidance.
-Even with a `card.uuid`, a `suggestion.uuid`, and an available feedback service, the service is not informed.

-## Overridden guidance

-A CDS client may enable the end user to override guidance without providing an explicit reason for doing so.
+A CDS client may enable the end user to override or reject guidance without providing an explicit reason for doing so.
 The CDS client can inform the service when a card was dismissed by specifying an outcome of `overridden` without providing an `overrideReason`.
 This may occur, for example, when the end user viewed the card and dismissed it without providing a reason why.

 ```